The Two Queens Mine fraud of 1908

 This shaft may have been used to direct power from the hoist engine to the air compressor.
 Two belts and two pulleys would have accoomplished that task.

-Enough elevation was gained on the walk into the Two Queens Mine that it was possible to get a view of the tailings pile at Hayden to the southwest.
-Ash Creek Canyon is just beyond the near ridge.
+Enough elevation was gained on the walk into the Two Queens Mine that it was possible to get a view of the tailings pile and the smelter stack at Hayden.

 It was 100° when we returned to our truck.
-We each had a gallon of water and tolerate heat pretty well so our hike had not been that strenuos.
+We each had a gallon of water in our packs and are able tolerate heat pretty well so the hike had not been real strenuous.
 Even so, we did not hesitate to get into the ice chest and get after the cold drinks that were there.

 The ride out from Ash Creek was less stressful than the ride in.
-I prefer to go up the rougher spots than down.....
+I am more comfortable going up the rough spots than trying to ease my way down them.....

 Trips